flame-engine/flame/doc/tutorials/klondike/step5.md

 we extend Flame's `ButtonComponent` to create class `FlatButton`, adapted from a Flat Button which used to be in Flame's Examples pages. `ButtonComponent` uses two `PositionComponent`s, one for when the button is in its normal state (up) and one for when it is pressed.
-The two components are mounted alternately as the user presses the button and releases it.
+The two components are `mounted` and `rendered` alternately as the user presses the button and releases it.
 To press the button, tap and hold it down.

 In our button, the two components are the button's outlines - the `buttonDown:` one makes the outline of the button turn red when it is pressed, because the four button-actions all end the current game and start another.
 That is also why they are positioned at the top of the canvas, above all the cards, where you are less likely to press them accidentally.
 If you do press one and have second thoughts, keep pressing and slide away, then the button will have no effect.